AndreaPontrandolfo/sheriff/README.md

      ```

      > **Note**
-     > By deafult the `files` key is absent in the object and every js/ts file will be linted.
-Use this only if you want to specifically lint only a subsection of the codebase.
+     > By default, the `files` key is absent in the object and every js/ts file will be linted.
+Use this only if you want to specifically lint just a subsection of the codebase.

    - use [eslint-interactive](https://github.com/mizdra/eslint-interactive).